What is Autism and Asperger Syndrome?

 Looking after someone with autism

-If you look after a relative or friend with autism then you can go to our Carers page (ADD LINK) for more general information about the help, advice and support that may be available to you as a carer.
+If you look after a relative or friend with autism, visit Carers in Bedfordshire (link opens in new window) for more general information about the help, advice and support that may be available to you as a carer.

 Bedfordshire Think Autism Partnership Board